sun-jiao/Osmunda/README.md

 ## commitFrequency (commit frequency)

-Since the read operation occurs in the Osmosis library instead of this library, the OsmosisReader class in this library is only called once after each time the Osmosis library reads an element.
-The process () function cannot be included in the same Transaction in.
+Since the read operation occurs in the Osmosis instead of *Osmunda*, the OsmosisReader class in *Osmunda* is only called after the Osmosis reads an element.
+The `process()` function cannot be included in the same transaction.

-In order to avoid the high time consumption caused by frequent switching of transactions when inserting data one by one, I set the commitFrequency variable in the OsmosisReader class.
-When the number of records to be inserted reaches the number specified by commitFrequency, a Transaction will be opened for batch insertion operations.
+In order to avoid the high time consumption caused by frequent begining and ending of transactions when inserting data one by one, the commitFrequency variable was set in the OsmosisReader class.
+When the records to be inserted reaches the number specified by commitFrequency, a Transaction will be opened for batch insert operations.

-Before batch insertion, all currently read pending records are stored in memory.
-If the commitFrequency is too high, it will cause too high memory usage; if the commitFrequency is too low, the Transaction will be frequently switched, resulting in too high Time-consuming.
+Before batch inserting, all currently read pending records are stored in memory.
+If the commitFrequency is too high, it will cause too high memory usage; if the commitFrequency is too low, the Transaction will be frequently switched, it will cause too high time-consuming.

 The default value of commitFrequency is 5,000, you can modify it in your code according to the environment of your application.